 - When a claim seems too good to be true.

-The first point is clear, but the other points require some explanation.
-Quite simply, there are a host of conditions for which current medicine struggles to find an easy cure for varied reasons.
-Some examples include: Eczema, acne, hay fever, psoriasis, nail fungus, and the common cold.
+The first point is clear, but others may require some explanation.
+Quite simply, there are a host of conditions for which modern medicine struggles to find an easy cure for varied reasons.
+Some examples include eczema, acne, hay fever, psoriasis, nail fungus, and the common cold.
 Eczema, hay fever, and psoriasis are immune-related conditions, in which our understanding is limited.
-Acne can be treated, but results are slow and treatment can be frustrating.
-Nail fungus is similarly challenging to treat and the cure rate isn’t high.
+Acne can be treated, but results are slow, and treatment can be frustrating.
+Nail fungus is similarly challenging to treat, and the cure rate isn’t high.
 The common cold has no convenient cure; you have to fight it out.
 What all of these concerns have in common is that they are common, they cause frustration, have high variation from person to person, and that there is no easy cure.
 These create a breeding ground for CAM to make claims which are difficult to prove or disprove.

 What should I keep in mind about CAM?

 When you have a medical condition, you should follow the advice of your medical doctors.
 If you intend to use complementary or alternative therapies, you should ask your medical doctor first.
-There are many medications that interact with other substances (even natural ones), and they need to be aware of them.
-Medical doctors prefer evidence based medicine; this is not a conspiracy with drug companies, but simply a matter of following the best scientific evidence available.
+Many medications interact with other substances (even natural ones), and they need to be aware of them.
+Medical doctors prefer evidence-based medicine; this is not a conspiracy with drug companies, but merely a matter of following the best scientific evidence available.
 When you have a medical condition, seek the advice of your doctors.

 - Doctors can provide a proper diagnosis.
-Often different conditions have seemingly generic symptoms, and require an expert or the help of tests to properly diagnose.
+Often different conditions have seemingly generic symptoms and require an expert or the help of tests to diagnose correctly.